MaxLeap/Docs/en/Android/Guide/CloudData.md

 ### Query Constraints

-There are several ways to put constraints on the objects found by a LASQuery.
+There are several ways to put constraints on the objects found by a LCQuery.
 You can filter out objects with a particular key-value pair with whereNotEqualTo:

 ```java
 query.whereNotEqualTo("playerName", "Michael Yabuti");